David DeMatthews

 View Curriculum Vitae (pdf)

 David DeMatthews is the W.K.
-Kellogg Endowed Professor in the Department of Educational Leadership and Policy at The University of Texas at Austin.
-He is the founder of the Texas Education Leadership Lab and holds a courtesy appointment in the Department of Special Education.
-He is also the director of the Cooperative Superintendency Program.
-Prior to arriving at UT Austin in 2018, DeMatthews was an assistant professor at the University of Texas at El Paso.
-He began his career in education working as a teacher, campus leader and district administrator in Baltimore City Public Schools and the District of Columbia Public Schools.
+Kellogg Endowed Professor in the Department of Educational Leadership and Policy at The University of Texas at Austin, where he directs the Cooperative Superintendency Program and founded the Texas Education Leadership Lab.
+He also holds a courtesy appointment in the Department of Special Education.
+Prior to joining UT Austin in 2018, DeMatthews served as an assistant professor at the University of Texas at El Paso and began his career as a teacher, campus leader, and district administrator in Baltimore City Public Schools and the District of Columbia Public Schools.

-DeMatthews' research primarily focuses on district and school leadership.
-More specifically, he aims to understand how educational leaders create and sustain schools where all students are present, meaningfully engaged, and achieving at high levels, with a specific focus on students with disabilities.
-Given the importance of stable district and school leadership to school improvement processes, he has also cultivated a stream of research focused on superintendent and principal career pathways, job-related stress and burnout, and turnover.
-DeMatthews has also examined the impact of school choice policies on public schools and historically marginalized students.
+DeMatthews' research focuses on district and school leadership, with a particular emphasis on creating and sustaining schools where all students are present, meaningfully engaged, and achieving at high levels, especially students with disabilities.
+His work also examines leadership stability and its role in school improvement, including superintendent and principal career pathways, job-related stress and burnout, and turnover.
+In addition, he studies the impact of school choice policies on public schools and historically marginalized students.

-He has published nearly 100 peer reviewed journal articles.
-In addition, he has authored numerous book chapters in edited volumes, research reports, policy briefs, and editorials in media outlets.
-DeMatthews' research has been published in leading research journals, including Educational Researcher, Educational Administration Quarterly, Educational Evaluation and Policy Analysis, AERA Open, Teachers College Record, Elementary School Journal, Journal of Learning Disabilities, Educational Policy, Journal of Educational Administration, and Urban Education.
-DeMatthews authored or edited five books, including Community Engaged Leadership for Social Justice: A Critical Approach in Urban Schools with Routledge.
-DeMatthews is the lead author on the Inclusive Principal Leadership Innovation Configuration, an evidenced-based guidance document developed to improve principal leadership in the area of special education and supporting students with disabilities that has been adopted by dozens of university-based principal preparation programs across the nation.
+He has published nearly 100 peer-reviewed journal articles, along with numerous book chapters, research reports, policy briefs, and editorials.
+His research appears in leading journals such as Educational Researcher, Educational Administration Quarterly, Educational Evaluation and Policy Analysis, Teachers College Record, Journal of Special Education, and Journal of Learning Disabilities.
+DeMatthews has authored or edited five books, including Community Engaged Leadership for Social Justice: A Critical Approach in Urban Schools (Routledge).
+He is the lead author of the Inclusive Principal Leadership Innovation Configuration, an evidence-based guidance document adopted by dozens of university-based principal preparation programs nationwide.
+He has also authored policy briefs for Brookings, the National Education Policy Center, and the Annenberg Institute.

-DeMatthews' work and ideas have been featured in prominent media outlets including The New York Times, Washington Post, USA Today, The Guardian, Associated Press, ProPublica, ABC News, Education Week, The Hill, The Dallas Morning News, Houston Chronicle, and other regional outlets.
-He regularly appears as a commentator on public education policy issues in national and regional media outlets, especially in Texas on topics related to special education, principal and teacher workforce, school choice and vouchers, and school safety.
+DeMatthews' work and ideas have been featured in major media outlets including The New York Times, Washington Post, USA Today, The Guardian, Associated Press, ProPublica, ABC News, Education Week, and regional outlets such as The Dallas Morning News and Houston Chronicle.
+He regularly provides expert commentary on education policy issues in Texas and nationally, particularly on topics related to state education policy, special education, school leadership, school choice and vouchers, and school safety.

-DeMatthews' doctoral students and post-doctoral fellows have gone on to assume tenure-line faculty and research positions at many universities, including Stanford University, Michigan State University, Sam Houston State University, St. John's University (Queens, NY), and Auburn University.
-His former students also serve as superintendents, chief academic officers, directors of special education, and principals in many districts throughout Texas and across the nation.
+DeMatthews is deeply committed to mentoring future scholars and practitioners.
+His doctoral students and postdoctoral fellows have secured tenure-line faculty positions at universities across the country, including Stanford University, Michigan State University, Auburn University, Sam Houston State University, St. John's University, and others that play a critical role in preparing school and district leaders in their regions.
+His former students also serve as superintendents, chief academic officers, directors of special education, and principals in districts throughout Texas and across the nation.